configcat/docs/docs/advanced/team-collaboration.md

 id: team-collaboration
 title: Team Collaboration
 ---
-#### You can invite others to collaborate

-Team members are your friends, colleagues, and clients who work on your Product (e.g. they are responsible for the success of the same application).
+*Team members* are your friends, colleagues, and clients who work on the same *Product*.
+You can invite as many of them to your *Product* as many you want.

-You can invite anyone to join your Product's team regardless of whether they have a ConfigCat account or not.

-## Permissions
-ConfigCat has several different roles for Team members:

-* **Team Owner** has full control over the team.
-* **Team Administrator** has almost full control over the team (except billing, deleting team).
-Invite team administrators to your team if you want to delegate all the team related work to the person you are inviting.
-* **Project Manager** has full control over the projects.
-* **Project User** can only change the setting values of projects.
-* **Custom**: Select Custom if you want to further customize permissions per project.

-## Invitation of new users
-Here is how to invite new users to your team:
-1. Navigate to your Team's page and click on Add Team members.
+## Invite others to collaborate
+1. Navigate to the <a href="https://testapp.configcat.com/product" target="_blank">Manage product page</a>.
-1. Enter the invitees' email addresses (comma separated).
+1. Click **INVITE TEAM MEMBERS** and enter the invitees' email addresses (comma separated).
-1. Setup the invitees' initial permissions and click on Invite Team members.
+1. Setup the invitees' initial *Permission group* and click on **SEND INVITATION EMAIL**.
 1. A ConfigCat invitation will be sent to the invitees' email addresses.

-You can modify these permissions anytime. (see: Managing Team members)
+You can modify their permissions anytime.

 ## Managing team members
-1. Navigate to your Team's management page.
+1. Navigate to the <a href="https://testapp.configcat.com/product" target="_blank">Manage product page</a>.
+1. Click on  🗑️ ️to delete a *Team member*.
-1. Click on edit permissions for a team member.
+1. Click on a *Team member*'s *Permission group* to change it.

-1. Modify the permissions and click Save permissions
+## Permissions & groups
+ConfigCat has the following permissions:
+* *Manage Members* - allows you to invite and remove team members, manage permissions, and see the product-level audit log
+* *Manage Resources* - allows you to create, update and delete feature flags, settings, configs, and environments
+* *Full access* to all/some environment - allows you to change setting values and switch feature flags
+* *Read-only acces* to all/some environment - allows you to see feature flags and settings, but prevents you from changing their value
+* *No access* to a specific environment - prevents you from seeing and changing setting values

+*Permission groups* are collections of permissions.
+They help you organize the permissions into groups that are meaningful to you.

+> For example you could define the following *Permission groups*:
+> * Administrator - *Manage Members*, *Manage Resources*, *Full access* to all environments
+> * Product Manager -  *Full access* to all environments
+> * Developer - *Manage Resources*, *Read only access* to LIVE environment, *Full access* to all other environments

+You control what your *Team members* are allowed to do by assigning them to these *Permission groups*.